 When playing these games, it’s important that players have the opportunity to make mistakes.
 Playing quickly and in small spaces is going to lead to an increase in mistakes.
 Keeping the game moving means more repetition.

 Stopping too often to go over coaching points will only make players over-think their next move.
 It’s important not to encourage creative freedom.

-Coaches must be very clear about their tactics and make sure players know their role.
+Coaches must be clear about their tactics and ensure players know their roles.
 In some formations, an outside fullback will be part of attacking moves.